simone-lungarella/regapp/README.md

 Is being used Primefaces in front end on a jsf-based web app and Spring and basic design patterns to handle the backend.
 The server is a InnoDB with mysql running on localhost.
 The dependencies are handled with Maven.

+Use the dnsentities.sql file to set up the database and run the queries